Zin-ful/messenger/README.md

+windows and linux compatible

 messenger "i" or "intelligent" uses python curses to update and display information

-messenger "e" or "efficient" uses no graphics at all and is meant to be as fast as possible and is compatible with mobile
+messenger "e" or "efficient" uses no graphics at all and is meant to be as fast as possible and is compatible with mobile/android

 messenger server is compatible with all clients within its version (all 1.* clients will work with a 1.* server)